robertsdotpm/p2pd/docs/source/general/basics.rst

 This is what it means for TCP to be 'stream orientated.'

 ..
 WARNING::
-    TCP data arrives in any number of pieces!
+    | TCP data arrives in any number of pieces!
+TCP buffers send and recv calls.
+    | So there is no way to know when data is sent.

 Protocol design
 -----------------